timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ```
 SAVE "my_program"
 ```
+This saves the current program in memory.
+The behavior depends on your current TS Pico configuration:
+- **If no TAP file is mounted:** Creates a new TAP file with this name
-This saves the current program in memory to the mounted TAP file (if append mode is enabled) or creates a new TAP file.
+- **If a TAP file is mounted and append mode is off:** Creates a new TAP file
+- **If a TAP file is mounted and append mode is on:** Adds to the current TAP file

 #### Saving with Auto-start
 ```